aishwaryakeskar/QuakeReport/README.md

-An app to check earthquake reports.
+An Android app to check earthquakes reported at a given location along with its magnitude.